 - The amount of insulation it provides in times of extreme temperature

 - How it interacts with the sun.
-Does it reflect, absorb, and/or radiate solar energy?
+How does it reflect, absorb, and radiate solar energy?

 - How susceptible it is to damage that may lead to air and moisture leaks